 TC 9.9 has now published 10 books and three white papers covering a wide range of data center design and operational issues.
 These ASHRAE works are also referenced in the TIA-942 Data Center Standard.

-The first TC 9.9 publication, Thermal Guidelines for Data Processing Environments, addresses the critical issues of operating temperature, humidity, airflow through equipment, and where to measure environmental conditions–all of which are longtime subjects of debate and disagreement among IT professionals.
+The TC 9.9 publication, Thermal Guidelines for Data Processing Environments, addresses the critical issues of operating temperature, humidity, airflow through equipment, and where to measure environmental conditions–all of which are longtime subjects of debate and disagreement among IT professionals.
 Originally published in 2004, it has since been modified twice.
 The second edition in 2009 expanded the recommended operating temperatures for Class 1 and 2 hardware to a range from 18 to 27 degrees Celsius (or 56 to 80.6 degrees Fahrenheit).
 This expansion was primarily to enable more use of free cooling, but was also meant to reduce energy consumption when electrical refrigeration must be used.

-It is important to recognize that the development of this thermal update was accomplished by a subcommittee of manufacturers who all agreed that the wider temperature range would apply to legacy hardware as well as to new equipment; with no effect on warranties or maintenance contracts.
+It is important to recognize that the development of this thermal update was accomplished by a subcommittee of manufacturers who all agreed that the wider temperature range would apply to legacy hardware as well as to equipment; with no effect on warranties or maintenance contracts.
 The work includes virtually every recognized maker of computer hardware, so there’s no need to verify the manufacturer’s support for TC 9.9 operational verification if your vendor is on the list.

 ASHRAE’s newest white paper, Thermal Guidelines for Data Processing Environments, was published in May 2011 and will be incorporated into the next edition of the Thermal Guidelines book.
 It adds two new equipment classifications with recommended maximum inlet temperatures as high as 40 degrees Celsius (104 degrees Fahrenheit).
 For the vast majority of data centers, only the unchanged Class A1 and A2 envelopes (formerly Classes 1 and 2) will be important for the foreseeable future.